danielk9538/sep11-freedom-project/tool/learning-log.md

 ---

 10/29/23:
-* I watched a few videos on how kaboom can be used.
+* I only watched a few videos on how kaboom can be used.
 Scrolled through both kaboom.js' library and playtested in Kaboom.js playground.
 I still haven't decided on what I want to create since I don't wanna find out it can't be done half way through.

 [Kaboom.js](https://kaboomjs.com/)